firelab/wfips/doc/managementobjectives.md

 recieve a minimal response rather than the response determined by FPA's dispatch logic.

-"Spatially Defined Response" uses a layer of polygons to define the location of fires that will recieve a monitor response.
-The file and layer are input.
-All fires located within a ploygon are assigned a monitor response.
+"Spatially Defined Response" uses a geography polygon based layer to define the location of fires that will recieve a monitor response.
+Specifying the file to load the layer.
+All fires located within a polygon are assigned a monitor response.